SciSpike/yaktor-ui-angular1/README.md

 # schema2angular

-Generate an AngularJS application based on a JSON application grammer.
+Generate AngularJS applications based on a JSON application grammer.

-### Usage
+## Usage

   json2angular -s [schema]

-### Development
+## Development

-`json2angular` is a Node module for generate AngularJS projects based on a to-be-defined JSON schema.
-The module consumes a JSON schema describing the application title, and application states.
+`json2angular` is a Node module to generate AngularJS projects based on a JSON spec.
+The module consumes a JSON file describing the application title and states.
 Each state is coupled with UI elements, and information about how those UI element affect the application state.

-In order to generate Angular code, the module uses [Mustache](https://npmjs.org/package/mustache) on file located in the `template` directory.
+This module uses two mechanisms to generate code.

+  * [Mustache](https://npmjs.org/package/mustache) is used to generate multiline HTML templates (e.g. `index.html`) and Javascript (e.g. `app.js`).
+  * [json2html](http://json2html.com) is used to generate HTML fragments from a JSON definition.

+Though `mustache` is great for generating large templates, it can become cumbersome when generating fragments. `json2html` provides a better solution for AngularJS fragments since:

+  1) it provides a more readable fragment definition (especially when considering AngularJS's curly-braces syntax)
+  2) the fragment definition is directly borrowed from the application JSON spec.

-## Example JSON Structure (in-progress)
+## JSON Spec

-    {
-      name: 'AppName',
-      states: [
-      {
-        title: 'StateName1'
-      }
-      ]
-    }

-    [
-      {
-        state: 'state-1',
-        interface: [
-          {
-            widget: 'input',
-            type: 'text',
-            data: 'widget1'
-          },
-          {
-            widget: 'input',
-            type: 'date',
-            data: 'widget2'
-          }
-        ],
-        data: {
-          'widget1': 'some-value',
-          'widget2':
-        }
-      },
-      {
-        state: 'state-2',
-        interface: [
-          {}
-        ],
-        data: {}
-      }
-    ]

-### JSON Scheme

 * States are store in a JSON object.
 The key represents the state name.
 * Each state must have a `ui` and `elements` key.